Special Educational Needs Policy

 Special educational needs are addressed by all the staff in the school.
 As we have small classes and a very student-centred approach to each child, there is no clear distinction between students with special needs who get extra support and everyone else; there is a gradual transition.

-Since yoga and meditation are an intrinsic part of the school day the students learn how to become aware of their own barriers to learning and with the help of their teachers and the school counsellor they can surmount them.
+Since yoga and meditation are an intrinsic part of the school day the students learn how to become aware of their own barriers to learning and with the help of their teachers they can surmount them.
 With this the children will acquire a powerful and wonderful tool for understanding their needs and challenges while helping them to maintain a rich receptivity to learning.

 Likewise, in different subjects and on different days students will need varying amounts of extra support and, as far as possible, the staff tries to provide that support both in and out of class.